AyushDev4529/CS-Learning-Journey/README.md

   `Player` and future NPC/enemy types inherit from a shared `Entity` base class.

 - **Encapsulation**
-  Used `protected` fields for health/damage and public getters for safe access.
+  Used `protected` fields for Health/Damage and public getters for safe access.

 - **Polymorphism**
   Overridable methods such as `TakeDamage()` allow specialized behavior in subclasses.

 - **Events & Delegates**
   Implemented an `OnDeath` event so other systems can react when an entity dies.
+-
+- **Polymorphic Attack System**
+  Refactored Player and Enemy to share a unified Entity base class with overridable combat behavior (virtual + override).

 ---